BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-visual-modding.md

 > 	- Useful references
 >   - Searching the files
 > - **Next steps**
-> 	- Links to specific guides regarding how to proceed after initial setup
+> 	- Links to specific guides regarding how to proceed, depending on what area you would like to mod.

 ## Tools
 ### Tools Overview